-Professor in neuroscience.
-Dr Valentino obtained his Ph.D in 2001 through a scholarship awarded by the Max Planck Society following collaborative work as a research guest fellow at the Max Planck Institute for Neurological Research, Cologne, Germany.
-His study involved the investigation of the haemodynamic and cellular mechanisms of ischemic brain damage caused by strokes.
-Subsequently, he was awarded a 3-year post-doctoral fellowship in the Dept. of Neurology, Washington University, St.Louis, MO and the Hope Centre For Neurological Disorders, USA, to study the neurobiology of white matter damage in the context of ischemia and hypoglycemia using advanced imaging techniques.
+Professor in Translational Neuroscience.
+Dr Valentino obtained his Ph.D in 2001 through a scholarship by the Max Planck Society following collaborative work as a research guest fellow at the Max Planck Institute for Neurological Research in Cologne during 1998.
+His Ph.D study involved the investigation of the haemodynamic and cellular mechanisms of ischemic brain damage caused by strokes.
+Subsequently, he was awarded a 3-year post-doctoral fellowship in the Dept. of Neurology, Washington University, St.Louis, MO and the Hope Centre For Neurological Disorders, USA, to study the neuropathology of white matter damage in the context of ischemia and hypoglycemia using advanced imaging techniques.
 In Malta he established the Laboratory for the Study of Neurological Disorders that is centred around the study of mechanisms of injury and recovery after Stroke with special emphasis towards combined optical in vivo imaging techniques and electrophysiology.
 He is an active member of The Society of Neuroscience, International Brain Research Organization, Federation of Neuroscience Society and the New York Academy of Science.
-Prof. Valentino serves as ad hoc reviewer for the editorial boards of the journals: Stroke, International Journal of Molecular Sciences, Biotechniques, J. of Visualized Experiments, Glia, Neuroscience, Frontiers in Cellular Neuroscience, Neuroscience Research, CNS Neuroscience and Therapeutics, Future Neurology and J. of Cerebral Blood Flow and Metabolism.
-He has supervised several post-doctoral, doctoral and masters projects in his field.
-He has published extensively in high impact journals and book chapters and serves as a reviewer for the World Stroke Conference series since 2015.
-He also holds a role as Review and Guest Editor for Frontiers in Cellular Neuroscience and Frontiers in Cellular Neuropathology and Editorial Board member of Acta Scientific Neurology, American Journal of Biomedical Research, International J. Biological Studies and Neurology and Neurotherapy.
+Prof. Valentino serves as ad hoc reviewer for the editorial boards of several high impact journals in the neurosciences.
+He has supervised several post-doctoral, doctoral and masters projects in his field, and has published extensively in high impact journals and book chapters.
+He serves as an abstract reviewer for the World Stroke Conference series since 2015.
+He also holds a role as Review and Guest Editor for Frontiers in Cellular Neuroscience and Frontiers in Cellular Neuropathology and topical advisor for Applied Biosciences and Engineering and Guest editor and reviewer for Applied Sciences.
 He previously served as a scientific advisor to the Foundation to fight H-ABC, a rare progressive leukodystrophy that affects children.

 Vesicular glutamate release from central axons contributes to myelin damage.
 Nature Communications, 2018; 9 (1) DOI: 10.1038/s41467-018-03427-1